mercurius-js/cache/README.md

 - **policy~skip**

-skip cache use for a specific condition.
+skip cache use for a specific condition, `onSkip` will be triggered.
 Example

 ```js